Eggplant Curry

 Instructions

 • Heat 2 tablespoons of oil in a large pan over medium-high heat.
-Once hot, add the eggplant cubes and saute for 7-8 minutes, regularly stirring, until browned.
+Once hot, add the eggplant cubes and sauté for 7-8 minutes, stirring regularly, until deeply golden around the edges and tender but still holding its shape.
 Remove from the pan and set aside.

 • Add the remaining oil and place back over medium heat.
-Add the cumin and mustard seeds, cover the pan, and toast for 30 seconds.
+Add the cumin and mustard seeds, cover the pan, and toast for 30 seconds, until fragrant.

-• Add the ginger, garlic, onion, and salt and cook until fragrant and the onion is translucent.
-Stir through the garam masala, tomato paste, and coconut milk and bring to a boil.
+• Add the ginger, garlic, onion, and salt, and cook until fragrant and the onion is translucent.
+Stir through the garam masala, tomato paste, and coconut milk and bring to a boil, about 6 minutes.

-• Add the eggplant to the pan and cook everything together until the sauce thickens.
+• Add the eggplant to the pan and simmer until the sauce becomes thick, glossy, and coats the eggplant.
+The eggplant should feel silky and tender without falling apart.

-• Sprinkle with chopped cilantro and serve with yogurt or extra coconut milk.
+• Remove the curry from the heat, sprinkle with chopped cilantro, and serve with yogurt or extra coconut milk.

 Notes

 TO STORE: Allow the curry to cool completely, then transfer it to an airtight container.
-Stored in the fridge, this dish will last 3 to 4 days.
+Stored in the fridge, this dish will keep for 4 days.

 TO FREEZE: Allow the dish to cool completely, then transfer it to an airtight container and freeze for up to 6 months.

-TO REHEAT: Transfer leftovers to a skillet over medium heat and cook, while frequently stirring, until it reaches your desired temperature.
-You can also microwave the leftovers in 30-second intervals, stopping to stir between each.
+TO REHEAT: Transfer leftovers to a saucepan or skillet over medium heat and cook, while frequently stirring, until it reaches your desired temperature.
+If it’s too thick, add a splash of water or milk.

 Nutrition